Yew Tee: Army camps

 The Kranji Camp was built in 1994 when Yew Tee was developed.
 Thereafter, the military police and Kranji Detention Barracks was moved in from the Woodlands Camp in 2000.
 There was a growing need for the expansion of Kranji Camp, called Kranji Camp II which was built in 2004.
 The Mowbray Camp and Police Dog K9 Unit were shifted from Ulu Pandan in 2003 to Kranji.
 The Kranji Camp III was built in 2009 to replace Ayer Rajah Camp and Portsdown Camp due to the redevelopment of the one-north area for the chemical sciences and lifestyle hub.

-Notable mentions

-Yew Tee in YouTuber Ghib Ojisan's YouTube Video

-Yew Tee was featured in Japanese YouTuber Ghib Ojisan's YouTube video titled "I Visited the Most Depressing Town in Singapore" in October 2023.
-The video featured interactions with residents and documented various aspects of the neighbourhood, including the neighbourhood's Kopitiam, wet market and the Pang Sua park connector.
-Ojisan ultimately challenged the negative perception associated with the area, highlighting its simplicity and community atmosphere.

-Foodpanda's Initiative in Yew Tee

-In August 2024, food and grocery delivery platform foodpanda offered all 53,000 households in Yew Tee a complimentary one-month pandapro subscription, providing access to unlimited free deliveries.
-The initiative was a reference to Yew Tee's online reputation as a "boring" neighbourhood, and aimed to challenge the neighbourhood's bad reputation by showcasing the area’s range of local eateries and lesser-known restaurants.

-Feature on AsiaOne

-In August 2024, Yew Tee was also featured in an AsiaOne article titled "Picturesque parks, wildlife and unlimited free foodpanda deliveries: Why Yew Tee isn't as 'boring' as you think".
-Aiming to challenge the neighbourhood's reputation as "the most boring neighbourhood in Singapore", the article highlighted various activities and attractions in the neighbourhood, including scenic parks, friendly residents, recent food delivery initiatives, and sightings of stray dogs and wild boars.
+Politics

+The Yew Tee area was currently part of the Marsiling–Yew Tee Group Representation Constituency, first formed in the 2015 election comprising Yew Tee, Kranji and the Marsiling portions of the neighbouring Woodlands.
+Yew Tee was managed by two MPs, with the current mayor of the North West Community Development Council Alex Yam overseeing the namesake Yew Tee, and the current Prime Minister and Finance Minister Lawrence Wong overseeing the southern Yew Tee known as Limbang.